 The application process can be complex.
 If you have no previous experience with submitting such applications, you should consider getting professional help from a patent agency, for example.

 International patent registration

 A patent will only be valid in the country in which it has been registered.
-There are schemes for applying for patents in several countries simultaneously.
+However, there are schemes for applying for patents in several countries simultaneously.

 Appealing against other parties' patents

-You can appeal at the various stages of processing of a patent application.
+It is possible to raise a complaint against others parties' patent or patent application.
 You can obtain more information about this from the Norwegian Industrial Property Office.

 Mortgaging of patents